After a drone attack on his home, Iraq’s Prime Minister calls for ‘calm.’

 Some others set fire to a portrait of the prime minister, whom they referred to as a “criminal.”

-The Conquest earned roughly 15 of the 329 seats in parliament last month, down from 48 earlier, making it the second-largest bloc.
+According to early estimates, the Conquest won roughly 15 of the 329 seats in parliament last month, down from 48 earlier, making it the second-largest bloc.

-The movement of Moqtada Sadr, a Shiite Muslim preacher who campaigned as a nationalist and critic of Iran, was the main winner this time, with more than 70 seats according to the initial count.
+The movement of Moqtada Sadr, a Shiite Muslim preacher who ran as a, was the big winner this election, with more than 70 seats according to the initial tally.
+The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.